renatoyamazaki/rman_report/README.md

 $ mv db.php_model db.php
 ```

-- Edit the db.php for with the database credentials:
+- Edit the db.php for with the database credentials of the choosen instance:

 ```
 $ vim db.php